pingcap/docs-tidb-operator/en/enable-admission-webhook.md

         ```yaml
         admissionWebhook:
-          # Configure `admissionWebhook.cabundle` as the return value of the command above
+          # Configure the value of `admissionWebhook.cabundle` as the return value of the command above
           cabundle: <cabundle>
         ```